adrianbielsa1/vb6-discord-rich-presence/readme.md

 cmake --build build --config Release
 ```

+> [!NOTE]
-**NOTE:** It's important to use CMake's `-A Win32` flag because VB6 isn't able to use 64 bits DLLs.  \
+> It's important to use CMake's `-A Win32` flag because VB6 isn't able to use 64 bits DLLs.  \
-I also suggest generating release builds (`--config Release`) since it lowers the number of dependencies the DLL
+> I also suggest generating release builds (`--config Release`) since it lowers the number of dependencies the DLL
-requires by not including debug DLLs.
+> requires by not including debug DLLs.

 ### Testing